sahan-nirodha/ITBNM-2211-0129/README.md

 # This is a My Java Mini Project

-It is a supermarket system, in this system having a lotof functions.
+This system design for supermarket, in this system using can be done a lot of things.

-My Index Number is ITBNM-2211-0129
+My index number is ITBNM-2211-0129

 Faculty of Information Technology